nik-rev/ferrishot/README.md

 ## Features

+Run by writing `ferrishot` on the command line.

 - Select a region on the screen by left clicking and drag
 - Resize region by dragging on any of the sides
 - Move the region around by dragging in the center